Anohni: Gender identity

 Anohni is transgender and uses the pronouns she/her.
-In 2005, 11 years before she publicly changed her pronouns, Anohni said in an interview with Magnet Magazine "I prefer [the transgender] label to ‘gay' (...)
+In 2005, 11 years before she publicly changed her pronouns, Anohni said in an interview with Magnet Magazine "I prefer [the transgender] label to 'gay' (...)
 Listen, I believe that we all contain a family within us: a mother, a father, a son, a daughter.
-As far as how it affects my music, I think it’s the same as in the case of being an immigrant.
+As far as how it affects my music, I think it's the same as in the case of being an immigrant.
 When you are outside the norm, it tends to make you more introspective."
 The Wall Street Journal reported in 2015 that "Anohni, 44, (was) now openly transgender", mistaking her change in name and pronoun as her first public statement of trans-identification.

-Six years earlier, on Sweden's Face Culture interview series in 2008, Anohni said "(Being transgender is) just a very integral part of who I am.
+Six years earlier, on Sweden's Face Culture interview series in 2008, Anohni said:

+"(Being transgender is) just a very integral part of who I am.
 I never had to really come out because it was always very apparent to everyone.
 The thing about transgender people is you can't really hide it...
 The language to talk about these things is really growing, even in the last five or ten years, and the popular consciousness about these things has really grown….
 I am lucky that the window opened and there's a platform for someone like me to be able to talk about my experience in a straightforward way.
 It's also really good for other transgender people to feel represented, because it's a group, even within the family, that, people try to make invisible."

 In an interview with Flavorwire in November 2014, she stated, "My closest friends and family use feminine pronouns for me.
 I have not mandated the press [to] do one thing or another...
 In my personal life I prefer 'she'.
 I think words are important.
 To call a person by their chosen gender is to honor their spirit, their life and contribution.
 'He' is an invisible pronoun for me; it negates me."

-In 2016, the artist announced that she was changing her name to Anohni and elaborated on her views of being transgender: "The trans condition is a beautiful mystery; it’s one of nature’s best ideas.
+In 2016, the artist announced that she was changing her name to Anohni and elaborated on her views of being transgender to The Guardian:

+"The trans condition is a beautiful mystery; it’s one of nature’s best ideas.
 What an incredible impulse, that compels a five-year-old child to tell its parents it isn’t what they think it is.
 Given just a tiny bit of oxygen, those children can flourish and be such a gift.
-They give other people licence to explore themselves more deeply, allowing the colours in their own psyche to flourish."
+They give other people license to explore themselves more deeply, allowing the colours in their own psyche to flourish."